CVS cuts cost of menstrual products in 12 states with "tampon tax"

 CVS Health is lowering the price of menstrual products in 12 states, including in Texas, where attempts to repeal a so-called "tampon tax" have so far failed.
 The chain is also reviewing other items to ensure women's products like razors and shaving cream aren't higher priced than those marketed to men.

-The pharmacy chain said it would reduce by 25% the cost of CVS Health brand tampons, menstrual pads, liners and cups at core locations on or before Thursday, October 13.
+The pharmacy chain on Tuesday said it would reduce by 25% the cost of CVS Health brand tampons, menstrual pads, liners and cups at core locations on or before Thursday, October 13.

-CVS earlier this month started paying applicable sales tax on period products in a dozen states: Arkansas, Georgia, Hawaii, Louisiana, Missouri, South Carolina, Tennessee, Texas, Utah, Virginia, West Virginia and Wisconsin, according to the company.
+CVS announced it earlier this month began paying applicable sales tax on period products in a dozen states: Arkansas, Georgia, Hawaii, Louisiana, Missouri, South Carolina, Tennessee, Texas, Utah, Virginia, West Virginia and Wisconsin.

+"There are laws in 13 states that prohibit any organization from covering the tax on any product, and CVS is working through operational matters in Arizona and hope to be able to cover the tax in the future," a CVS spokesperson said in an email.

-Some states have laws against organizations paying taxes on behalf of customers, noted CVS, which operates 9,900 retail outlets in all 50 states, the District of Columbia and Puerto Rico.
+CVS is also working with other organizations to eliminate menstrual taxes altogether, according to the company, which operates 9,900 retail outlets in all 50 states, the District of Columbia and Puerto Rico.

+The moves drew praise from the National Diaper Bank Network and the Alliance for Period Supplies.

+"We believe that no material basic necessity, including period supplies and/or diapers, should be subject to state sales taxes," Joanne Samuel Goldblum, CEO of the groups, told CBS MoneyWatch in an emailed statement.
+"We are actively advocating for legislation to end the tampon tax in the 22 states that continue to impose [it]."

 "Period poverty"